 It helped that he’d gotten a gig managing a Grande Prairie bar right out of high school — a position that involved booking musical acts, like Trooper.
-When he arrived in Edmonton, he soon landed a job at a 700-seat, south-side bar, where he booked hundred of local, national and international acts over the next 12 years.
+When he arrived in Edmonton, he soon landed a job at a 700-seat, south-side bar, where he booked hundreds of local, national and international acts over the next 12 years.
 A big music fan himself, Radomski loved the challenge of concert promotion.

 Wanting to book bigger shows, he created his own company — Horn’s Up Entertainment — in 2005.